Chinmayee-k1729/Oil-spill-detection-using-Synthetic-Aperture-Radar-SAR-data-/README.md

 - **Gaussian Filter:** Blurs images through averaging using a Gaussian kernel, reduces high-frequency noise.
 - **Bilateral Filter:** Smoothing without edge loss, by considering both spatial and intensity changes.

+After applying these filters and plotting their histograms, the Kuan filter gives a smoother, narrower histogram with better speckle reduction and detail preservation than all the other filters so we decided to go with kaun filter for noise reduction.

 ### 3. Image Enhancement & Feature Extraction

 - **Thresholding:** Applied various thresholding techniques (global, adaptive) to segment dark patches.